How do you choose the location for each OLSSI?

 - We regret that WiFi access is sometimes problematic.
-Unfortunately, we often do not know the access details until soon before the conference starts and may have little or no time to test it and get questions answered before check-in starts.
-We know that this is important, however, and keep trying to make the experience as painless as possible each year.
+Unfortunately, we often cannot obtain the access details until soon before the conference starts and may have little or no time to test it before check-in starts.
+We know that this is important, however, and endeavor to make the experience as painless as possible each year.

 Why are there never any trips to locations in the surrounding area?

 - Our insurance only covers activities that take place on our host campus.
 Insurance for events off-campus would be prohibitively expensive.
 Instead, we highlight local attractions in the binders so that attendees can explore on their own.